Sandwiched singularities and nearly Lefschetz fibrations: Distinguishing the fillings

-A similar statement is true for the general case, but one can only turn the open book inside out if there is another boundary compoment of multiplicity 1.
+A similar statement is true for the general spinal case, but one can only turn the open book inside out if there is another boundary compoment of multiplicity 1.
 We leave the details to the reader. \end{remark}

 We can use the previous remark to generate a new kind of a non-realizable arrangement.
 All of our unexpected fillings above are using the same type of examples as a key ingredient: we need a collection of lines with distinct slopes to be a subgerm of the given decorated germ.
 By contrast, Proposition~\ref{prop:insideout} gives examples where all the curvettas have a high-order tangency with one another.
-Although the construction is based on a trick from Remark~\ref{rmk:insideout} and doesn't produce any new unexpected Stein fillings, perhaps these examples shed some more light on arrangements {combinatorially} non-realizable by picture deformations.
-It would be interesting to have further analytic criteria to detect such arrangements, beyond \cite[Lemma 7.5]{PS}.
+The construction is based on a trick from Remark~\ref{rmk:insideout} and doesn't produce any new unexpected Stein fillings, these examples shed some more light on arrangements {combinatorially} non-realizable by picture deformations.
+We give both a topological proof of Proposition~\ref{prop:insideout} and an analytic explanation of same fact in Proposition~\ref{prop:analytic-insideout}.

 \begin{prop} Let $(X, 0)$ be a sandwiched singularity with a decorated germ $(C, w)$, and $(\Gamma, p)$ a DJVS arrangement that is compatible with $(C, w)$. {Suppose that the incidence matrix $\mathcal{I}(\Gamma, p)$ is not realizable by a picture deformation.} Then for any fixed integer $r>0$, there exists a DJVS arrangement $(\Gamma', p')$ induced by $(\Gamma, p)$ and compatible with another decorated germ $(C', w')$, such that all components of $C'$ are tangent to one another up to order $r$, and the matrix {$\mathcal{I}(\Gamma', p')$ is not realizable by a picture deformation.} \end{prop} \begin{proof} For simplicity we assume that the germ $(C, w)$ consists of $m$ {\em smooth} components, so $(\Gamma, p)$ is compatible with a classical open book, where each component $\Gamma_i$ of $\Gamma$ corresponds to one hole $h_i$ in the planar page, $i=1, \dots, m$.
 (With minimal modifications, the same proof works for the general case as well.)
 We also assume $m>2$.